farmOS/farmOS/docs/development/api.md

     curl -X POST [AUTH] -H 'Content-Type: application/json' -d '{"name": "Test observation via REST", "type": "farm_observation", "timestamp": "1526584271"}' [URL]/log

+## Updating records

+Records can be updated with a `PUT` request of JSON/XML objects to the record's endpoint (with ID).
+Only include the fields you want to update - everything else will be left unchanged.

+Do not add `.json` or `.xml` to the endpoint's URL.
+Instead, add a `Content-Type` header that specifies either `application/json` or `application/xml`.

+For example, to change the name of log 1:

+    curl -X PUT [AUTH] -H 'Content-Type: application/json' -d '{"name": "Change the log name"}' [URL]/log/1

 ## Uploading files

 Files can be attached to records using the API.